-In the main result of our paper, we characterize the set of stochastically stable networks.
+Due to the large sets of stable networks, these static treatments of R&D network formation allow only very limited insights into the structure of networks emerging from a dynamic adjustment process.
+In the main result of our paper, we characterize the networks which are observed most of the time in our dynamic process, i.e. the set of stochastically stable R&D networks in our Cournot oligopoly setting.
 Trivially, they also exhibit the dominant group architecture.
-We find that the stochastically stable networks are typically unique (with respect to the size of the dominant group) and the size of the dominant group is monotonically decreasing in the cost of link formation, solving the puzzle of non-monotonicity in Goyal and Joshi [9].
+However, we find that the stochastically stable networks are typically unique (with respect to the size of the dominant group) and the size of the dominant group is monotonically decreasing in the cost of link formation, solving the puzzle of non-monotonicity in Goyal and Joshi [8].
 Further, we show that there exists a threshold of the dominant group size, below which only the empty network can be stochastically stable.

-This result has interesting connections to analytical findings on efficient networks; e.g. in a similar two stage game, Westbrock [21] studies the efficient networks and also concludes that either the empty network is efficient or there exists a lower threshold on the size of the dominant group for efficient networks to have the dominant group structure.
+This characterization result of stochastically stable networks has interesting connections to analytical findings on efficient networks; e.g. in a similar two stage game, Westbrock [21] studies the efficient networks and also concludes that either the empty network is efficient or there exists a lower threshold on the size of the dominant group for efficient networks to have the dominant group structure.
 Our findings imply that for relatively large linking costs the structure of the stochastically stable networks differ from that of the efficient ones.
-For relatively small linking costs both the stochastically stable and the efficient networks have dominant group structure, where however numerical analysis suggests that both generically differ with respect to size such that stochastically stable networks are under-connected.3 Since the concept of stochastic stability allows us to select generically unique R&D networks for all values of the linking costs, we are in a position to study the effects of changes in the linking costs on consumer surplus and industry profits under consideration of the resulting changes in structure of the R&D networks.
-It turns out that whereas consumer surplus moves in the intuitively anticipated direction, i.e. increasing linking costs imply decreasing consumer surplus, a non-monotone U-shaped relationship between linking costs and average industry profits emerges.
+For relatively small linking costs both the stochastically stable and the efficient networks have dominant group structure, where however numerical analysis suggests that both generically differ with respect to size such that stochastically stable networks are under-connected.1 moves in the intuitively anticipated direction, i.e. increasing linking costs imply decreasing consumer surplus, a non-monotone U-shaped relationship between linking costs and average industry profits emerges.
 In particular, for relatively high linking costs associated with small dominant group sizes, an increase in these costs induces an increase in the firms' profits.